WSU-cshimizu/ceg4110-group-project-unemployed-elves/deliverables/Design specification.md

 # Design Specification
 ### Table of content
-1. Data Flow Diagrams: Two different diagrams representing significant data flows on the first web page and the second, including the success page and interaction with it.
+1. (R.1,R.2) Data Flow Diagrams: Two different diagrams representing  data flows on the first web page and the second, including the success page and interaction with it.
-2. Sequence Diagram: One diagram for the whole user - application interaction.
+2. Sequence Diagram (General): One diagram for the whole user - application interaction.
 Services represents some actions on the backend, and obviously repositories represents interaction between backend and database.
 3. NOT APPROPRIATE FOR OUR PROJECT: (Control) Flow Chart.
 Project is too simple for this.
-4. UML Diagram: One class diagram representing classes and the interactions between them.
+4. UML Diagram (General) : One class diagram representing classes and the interactions between them.
 Dependency interactions in code are represented in more than half of the cases by the @Autowired annotation.
 That's why it's dependency interaction.
 5. Use-case Models or Diagrams: NOT APPROPRIATE FOR OUR PROJECT FOR NOW.
 We don't have many users, only one.
-6. UI Mock-ups: Mockups for both pages and error handling for UI2.
+6. UI Mock-ups(R.1,R.2): Mockups for both pages and error handling for UI2.
 ---
 ## R.1.
 First Page: User Login Page